mawiseman/mawiseman.github.io/_posts/2020-04-22-document-software-using-c4model-and-plantuml.markdown

 ## Formatting PlantUML

-I like to save my documents using the *.puml extension
+Here is an example of how simple it is to author these documents in VS Code.
+Also I like to save my documents using the *.puml extension.

 <img alt="PlantUML c4model diagram generation" src="{{ site.url }}/assets/img/2020-04-22/PlantUML-c4model-generation.gif" width="500px" />